johnsyweb/johnsyweb.github.io/_posts/2023-01-31-javascript-january.markdown

 alone and thought that this sounded like fun (you should see the number of Rubik's cubes in this house to get an idea of how I define "fun").
-I'd played with Exercism a few years ago to get myself up-to-speed in Elixir, which was looking like becoming popular when I was [Envato](https://www.envato.com) and I found it to be both educational and entertaining.
+I'd played with Exercism a few years ago to get myself up-to-speed in Elixir, which was looking like becoming popular when I was at [Envato](https://www.envato.com) and I found it to be both educational and entertaining.
 I resolved to undertake one language per month and one exercise per day.